 Difficult Conversations

-In 2021 she completed the Racing to Equity Leadership Cohort to become a better DEI advocate at the government level.
+In 2021 she completed the Racing to Equity Leadership Cohort to become a better advocate at the government level.

-She consulted with Pride Northwest, the Portland LGBTQ advocacy agency from 2018-2019.
+She consulted with Pride Northwest from 2018-2019.

 Sample recent government workshop: